 Dwight Hicks is a former professional American football player who played safety for the Toronto Argonauts in 1978, the San Francisco 49ers from 1979 to 1985, and for the Indianapolis Colts in 1986.
 After a phenomenal career on the field, Dwight is now creating a successful career in the entertainment industry.
 With roles in several feature films, including Armageddon, The Rock, Cartel War, Sunny and Ray Ray, and Virginia.

 Kay Cockerill is an on-course reporter and analyst for the Golf Channel.
 She also contributes to the network’s coverage of the Drive, Chip and Putt Championship National Finals from Augusta National Golf Club as well as the Women’s NCAA Golf Championships.
-Cockerill played on the LPGA Tour for nine years and is a two-time U.S. Women’s Amateur champion (1986-87) and participant in the 1986 Women’s World Amateur Team Championships.
+Cockerill played on the LPGA Tour for nine years.
 She is the only female golfer in the UCLA Athletic Hall of Fame, where she won six times and was a two-time All-American.

 Thomas Keller is an American chef, restaurateur, and cookbook writer.
 His restaurant, The French Laundry, is a perennial winner in the annual Restaurant Magazine list of the Top 50 Restaurants of the World.
 He is the only American chef to have been awarded simultaneous three star Michelin ratings for two different restaurants.
 He currently holds seven Michelin stars total: three at Per Se, three at The French Laundry, and one at Bouchon.